altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

-Altina the Sword Princess Volume 2 Chapter 2
+### Altina the Sword Princess Volume 2 Chapter 2
-8Li (35km) away from Sierck Fortress, in the northern city Tuonvell.
+8Li (35km) away from Sierck Fortress, in the northern city Tuonvell.<br/>

-2 people in military dressing arrived with a high class carriage.
+2 people in military dressing arrived with a high class carriage.<br/>

-One of the men was short and skinny, his uniform decorated with medals and jewellery, and his eyes were slits like a fox.
+One of the men was short and skinny, his uniform decorated with medals and jewellery, and his eyes were slits like a fox.<br/>

-A sabre hung from his waist.
+A sabre hung from his waist.<br/>

-The man was Becker.
+The man was Becker.<br/>

-A noble of the empire, serving as an inspector in the military department.
+A noble of the empire, serving as an inspector in the military department.<br/>

-The other person was a giant fat man 27Pa (200cm) tall.
+The other person was a giant fat man 27Pa (200cm) tall.<br/>

-His face was like a boulder and a broad long sword was worn at his waist.
+His face was like a boulder and a broad long sword was worn at his waist.<br/>

-He was Becker's escort officer, Grade 4 combat officer Boislow.
+He was Becker's escort officer, Grade 4 combat officer Boislow.<br/>
-Boislow put his hand on his stomach as he sighed longingly while looking at the shops along the streets.
+Boislow put his hand on his stomach as he sighed longingly while looking at the shops along the streets.<br/>

 "So good... they are roasting chicken over there, Sir Becker."<br/>

 "You are talking about food again!"<br/>

-Becker squinted his eyes as he kicked Boislow and spat on the road.
+Becker squinted his eyes as he kicked Boislow and spat on the road.<br/>

 "Damn it, where is the welcome party!?"<br/>